-GERALD W. GARNER, a 40-year veteran of law enforcement, is Chief of the Greeley, Colorado Police Department.
-Specializing in law enforcement leadership, police-press relations and officer survival, he has written six books and over 200 magazine articles.
-He instructs widely and has served as a guest lecturer for the FBI National Academy, the International Association of Chiefs of Police, the Western Institute for Police Administration and the National Park Service.
+Gerald W. Garner, a 53-year veteran of law enforcement, is Chief of the Corinth, Texas Police Department.
+Specializing in law enforcement leadership, police-press relations, and officer survival, he has written 14 books and over 200 magazine articles.
+He instructs widely and has served as a guest lecturer for the FBI National Academy, the International Association of Chiefs of Police, the Western Institute for Police Administration, and the National Park Service.
 He also has extensive experience instructing for police academies and colleges.

-Garner holds a Master's Degree in Administration of Justice and is a P.O.S.T. certified law enforcement instructor in Colorado.
-His undergraduate degree is in Journalism.
+Garner holds a Master's Degree in Administration of Justice and a Master Peace Officer License.
+His undergraduate degree is in journalism.

-During his law enforcement career the author has held various assignments including patrol officer, patrol sergeant, detective sergeant, crime prevention specialist, SWAT hostage negotiator, public information officer, watch commander and division chief.
-Greeley, a city of 90,000 people, is the second jurisdiction in which he has served as law enforcement chief executive.
+During his law enforcement career, the author has held various assignments including patrol officer, patrol sergeant, detective sergeant, crime prevention specialist, SWAT hostage negotiator, public information officer, watch commander, and division chief.

-Fourth Edition
+Seventh Edition